david-istvan/ethereum-cloning-tse-replication-package/README.md

 Some preparation steps can take up to hours to complete.
 Please find the benchmarked execution times commented in the source code.

 ### Reproduction of the cleaned data (`/01_data/clonedata/duplicates`)

+Follow the step below to reproduce the cleaned data from the raw data (`/01_data/clonedata/duplicates`).

 The cleaned data is used in the data preparation scripts.
 The cleaned data is included in this replication package in folder `/01_data/clonedata/duplicates`, but it can be reproduced from the raw data by following the steps below.